My Biggest Mistake as an Engineering Leader

-One of the most demoralizing things I experienced in my career was when I was working on a team that finished a big thing and we were super excited about it… and then we noticed that nobody else in the business cared.
+One of the most demoralizing things I experienced in my career was when I was working on a team that finished a big thing we were super excited about, and then we noticed that nobody else in the business cared.
 That’s a fast and effective way to crush the spirits of a dev team.

 For people and teams to stay aligned, they have to share success and failure.
 To have that, you need shared goals.
 There are plenty of areas where the teams share responsibility.

 User experience is a great one.
 Product management, UX, and engineering all have to come together to create a great experience for the customer.
 At CloudLock, we used Pendo to measure several metrics related to usage (e.g. how often is XYZ feature used).
 It was a core data point that engineering and product looked at together regularly.